Rocklin Wrongful Death Lawyer

 There is no set timetable for settlement negotiations, and it can take time to reach an amicable settlement.
 If the claims adjuster refuses to make a fair settlement offer, your Rocklin wrongful death lawyer can proceed with filing a lawsuit in civil court.
-But keep in mind, just because a lawsuit is filed does not mean the settlement negotiations end.
+But remember that just because a lawsuit is filed does not mean the settlement negotiations end.
 In fact, many cases are ultimately settled even when a lawsuit has been filed.Going to Trial or Settling Out of Court Depends on Certain Factors

-As mentioned, deciding to file a wrongful death claim does not mean you will wind up in court having to testify in front of a jury.
+Deciding to file a wrongful death claim does not mean you will end up in court having to testify in front of a jury.
 Most civil cases involving wrongful death are ultimately resolved through out-of-court settlement negotiations.
 But that does not mean you shouldn't be prepared for a potential trial.
-There are no guarantees in wrongful death laws in California, and you should be mentally prepared for the prospect of your case being taken to trial.
+There are no guarantees in wrongful death laws in California, and you should be mentally prepared for your case to be taken to trial.